cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 ### Destructor
 - Saves the data.
 - Iterates through the patient lineup and deletes the elements one by one.
-- If there are any other dynamically allocated memory, it will delete them as well.
+- If there are any other dynamically allocated memory, it will delete them as Ill.

 ### Private Methods